unoplatform/uno/doc/articles/MediaPlayerElement.md

 ### Android

 `<uses-permission android:name="android.permission.INTERNET" />` needs to be defined in your AndroidManifest.xml in order to play remote media

-## ExoPlayer Support

-Native Android video player does not support HLS or any adaptive media.
-To enable this feature, we have to use another implementation of video player based on [Google ExoPlayer](https://github.com/google/ExoPlayer)

-1. Add dependency to `Uno.Extensions.ExoMediaPlayer` NuGet package
-2. Set MediaPlayerElement video player (TODO)

 ## Known issues